COVID-19 Updates: Taking steps to return to normal.

 Only veterinarians that are certified by the CABSESP can examine the animal and assess the animal for eligibility.
 The primary reference document for certified veterinarians is the Manual for Interpretation and Guidelines for Certified Veterinarians produced by the CABSESP.

-The CFIA announced that Canada required increased testing for BSE in order to meet national and international animal health standards.
+The CFIA announced that Canada required increased testing for BSE to meet national and international animal health standards.
 This was to demonstrate effectiveness of the array of BSE control measures and guarantee market access for our cattle and meat products in international markets.

 The CFIA and Alberta government jointly announced the creation of CABSESP which focuses on surveillance categories for cattle at higher-risk of being affected by BSE.
 This program rapidly became the pillar for BSE surveillance in Alberta.